Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Eccentricity measurements

 \section{Eccentricity measurements}

 In Figure \ref{fig:eccentricity_violin}, we provide marginal one-dimensional eccentricity posterior distributions for \Nevents~BBH candidates.
 We note that we have removed two events that were found to have below-threshold significance in GWTC-2.1 \citep[GW190924A and GW190909A;][]{GWTC-2-1}, from this plot and from all analyses presented in Section \ref{sec:population}.
-We present in Figure \ref{fig:eccentric_posteriors_1D} marginal posteriors on log$_{10}(e_{10})$ for the ten analysed events in GWTC-2.1 and GWTC-3 that have positive log Bayes factors in favour of the eccentric hypothesis when compared to the quasi-circular hypothesis.
+In Table \ref{tab:results-eccentric}, we provide numerical summaries of the eccentricity measurements for newly-analysed events in GWTC-3, including ln Bayes factors for the \textit{detectably}-eccentric region of the parameter space relative to the quasi-circular hypothesis.
+To calculate these values, we restrict the eccentricity posteriors to $e_{10} \geq 0.05$, the minimum expected detectable eccentricity \citep{Lower18}, and $e_{10} \geq 0.1$, since this is an often-used conservative threshold for detectable eccentricity resulting from dynamical binary formation \citep[e.g.,][]{Wen02, Gondan17, Samsing18, Rodriguez18a, Rodriguez18b, GondanKocsis2021}.
+We restrict the eccentricity prior to astrophysically-motivated ranges for these Bayes-factor calculations to avoid contamination from quasi-circular samples, which do not represent the eccentric hypothesis.
+We present in Figure \ref{fig:eccentric_posteriors_1D} marginal posteriors on log$_{10}(e_{10})$ for the ten newly-analysed events in GWTC-3 that have positive ln Bayes factors in favour of the eccentric hypothesis when compared to the quasi-circular hypothesis.
+We adopt the convention that a ``detection'' of eccentricity is not made unless ln~$B \geq 8$, so do not claim that any of these events definitively prefer the eccentric model over the quasi-circular model.
 Posterior probability distributions on all parameters of all analysed events are provided online.\footnote{\href{https://github.com/IsobelMarguarethe/eccentric-GWTC-3}{github.com/IsobelMarguarethe/eccentric-GWTC-3}}